 The method proposed here has advantages over some existing kernel learning approaches.
-One popular approach is multiple kernel learning, e.g., [2, 16, 22, 37].
+One popular approach is multiple kernel learning, e.g., [2], [16], [22], [37].
 Many multiple kernel learning methods, however, can only learn a linear combination of base kernels; they cannot be used to learn other parameters such as the scaling factor of a generalized Gaussian kernel.
 This problem can be circumvented by creating multiple kernel instances with different parameter settings.
-However, this explodes the number of base kernels, so the optimization typically requires a differentiable objective function [16, 37].
+However, this explodes the number of base kernels, so the optimization typically requires a differentiable objective function [16], [37].
 Furthermore, most existing approaches learn the kernel parameters to optimize an objective function defined on the surrogate loss of training data, not the held-out data.
 Thus the same training data is used for both classifier training and kernel learning.
 The double-use of training data reduces the generalization ability of the algorithms.
 To avoid this problem, one can maintain a separate set of validation data and use the wrapper approach [4] for optimizing kernel parameters.
 This assumes we have enough labeled data for training and validation.
 Furthermore, optimizing the kernel's parameters on a single set of validation data has the risk of overfitting to the validation data.

-3.1 Details about features and kernels
+3.1 Feature and Kernel Details

 In order to determine if a region is in shadow we will look at its chromatic, intensity and textural properties.
 For each region, we compute a 21-bin histogram for each of the components (L,a,b) of the perceptually uniform color space CIELAB.
-To represent texture, we compute a 128bin texton histogram.
+To represent texture, we compute a 128-bin texton histogram.
 We run the full MR8 filter set [38] in the whole data set and cluster the filter responses into 128 textons using k-means.
-Shadow regions tend to be less textured and darker[†].
-The CIELAB color space has been shown to perform well for shadow edge identification in outdoor scenes [18] as well as to improve reflectance segmentation [8].
+Shadow regions tend to be less textured and darker.2 The CIELAB color space has been shown to perform well for shadow edge identification in outdoor scenes [18] as well as to improve reflectance segmentation [8].
 The two color opponent channels behave differently under illumination changes.
 Especially in outdoor environments, the b channel (yellow-blue) is more sensitive to shadows than the a channel (red-green), which is shadow invariant to a certain degree [35].
 To compare textures between regions we use the \mathcal{X}^2 distance between their texton histograms.
 For color histograms, it is more appropriate to use the Earth Mover's Distance (EMD) [28] because neighboring bins in the L,a,b histograms represent proximate values and their ground distance is uniform (property of the CIELAB space), in contrast to texton histograms.
 Furthermore, EMD is more accurate in measuring distances between histograms of continuous entities (such as L,a,b), it is less sensitive to quantization error and it can be efficiently computed for 1D histograms.
-Since our features are normalized histograms (unit mass), both the \mathcal{X}^2 and EMD distances are metrics.
-Hence, we can use them in the form of extended Gaussian distances [17, 42].
-Our kernel therefore has the form:
+Since our features are normalized histograms (unit mass), both the χ^2 and EMD distances are metrics.
+Hence, we can use them in the form of extended Gaussian distances [17], [46].
+Our kernel therefore has the form where D_L , D_a , D_b are EMD distances for L, a, b histograms, and D_t is \mathcal{X}^2 distance for texton histograms.